 The Feminist, Gender, & Sexuality Studies graduate minor attracts students from humanities fields such as English, Comparative Literature and Theater, as well as students in Anthropology, History, and Development Sociology, to name a few.
 This flexible minor invites any Cornell graduate student interested in the study of feminism, gender, and sexuality to craft a personalized program of interdisciplinary study in areas such as feminist ideologies and cultures, institutions and societies, history, literatures and arts, psychology and human development, and biological sciences.

 In order to pursue a graduate minor in FGSS, a student must currently be associated with a degree program in the Cornell Graduate School and have a faculty member from the FGSS graduate field on their special committee.
 It is essential that you verify the members of your Special Committee on the Graduate School’s Special Committee Selection and Change form.
 In keeping with the aim of flexibility in graduate degree programs, the graduate minor in FGSS is developed by the student in consultation with their FGSS graduate field member.

 Cornell graduate students whose research interests include feminist, gender, and sexuality studies are encouraged to apply for the FGSS First Year Writing Seminar Award or the FGSS Teaching Assistantship.

-FGSS First-Year Writing Seminar Award
+FGSS First-Year Writing Seminar Award:

-FGSS Teaching Assistantships
+FGSS Teaching Assistantships:

-FGSS Graduate Assistant – application due by January 27, 2017
+FGSS Graduate Assistant – application due by August 15th, 2020.

 For more information about the FGSS graduate minor

 Please contact the Director of Graduate Studies, Professor Lucinda Ramberg.
 Her Spring 2020 office hours are Tuesdays 2:30pm-4:30pm in 188 Rockefeller.